inyutin/aiohttp_retry/README.md

 - ```ListRetry``` with backoff you predefine by list
 - ```FibonacciRetry``` with backoff that looks like fibonacci sequence
 - ```JitterRetry``` exponential retry with a bit of randomness

+**Important**: you can server response as an parameter for calculating next timeout.
+However this response can be None, server didn't make a response or you have set up ```raise_for_status=True``` Look here for an example: https://github.com/inyutin/aiohttp_retry/issues/59

 #### Request Trace Context
 `RetryClient` add *current attempt number* to `request_trace_ctx` (see examples,